Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Variation of fundamental constants

+The constancy of fundamental constants is one of the fundamental assumptions in modern physics.
+If a fundamental constant were to vary over time or space, it would violate the local position invariance, which states that the result of any local non-gravitational experiment is independent of the time and location of the experiment.
+Local position invariance is part of Einstein's equivalence principle, along with the weak equivalence principle and local Lorentz invariance.
+The weak equivalence principle asserts the equivalence of gravitational and inertial mass, while local Lorentz invariance states that the outcome of any local non-gravitational experiment is independent of the velocity of the free-falling reference frame where it is performed.
+Some review papers \cite{ProgPartNuclPhys.112.103772, LivingRevRelativity.9.3} discuss Einstein's equivalence principle in detail.

-Constancy of fundamental constants is one of the fundamental assumption in modern physics.
-If a fundamental constant varies over time or space, this is a violation of Einstein's equivalence principle.
-To observe any variation of fundamental constants, the constants must be dimensionless, because a reference is always necessary to detect such variations.
-For example, the time variation of proton mass $m_p$ cannot be measured by itself, but the change in the proton-to-electron mass ratio $\mu=m_p/m_e$ can be tested.
+To observe any variation of fundamental constants, they must be dimensionless, because a reference is always required for such measurements.
+For example, the time variation of the proton mass $m_p$ or the electron mass $m_e$ cannot be measured independently, but changes in the proton-to-electron mass ratio $\mu=m_p/m_e$ can be tested.
 Other important dimensionless fundamental constants include coupling constants for fundamental interactions, such as the fine structure constant $\alpha$.
-Note that the majority of $m_p$ arises from the effect of the strong force, so the variation of $\mu$ can also originate from changes in a coupling constant.

-There are several mechanisms in physics beyond the Standard Model (BSM) that can induce such variations in the coupling constants of fundamental interactions.
-In theories with extra dimensions, such as Kaluza-Klein models \cite{PhysRevD.21.2167}, superstring theories \cite{PhysRevLett.57.1978}, and brane world models \cite{JHEP.1999.010}, the fundamental constants are uniform in the world including higher dimensions, and they are only effectively constant in the $(3+1)$-dimensional world observable to us.
-In addition, a field that is introduced to explain the inflation theory can couple to fundamental constants.
-Typically, this field is a scalar field, due to its simplicity and ability to take a vacuum expectation value without breaking Lorentz invariance. \cite{RepProgPhys.80.126902}
+Historically, the possibility of the variation of fundamental constants was first proposed by Dirac\cite{Nature.139.323}.
+Nowadays, several mechanisms in BSM physics can induce such variations in the coupling constants of fundamental interactions.
+In theories with extra dimensions, such as Kaluza-Klein models \cite{PhysRevD.21.2167}, superstring theories \cite{PhysRevLett.57.1978}, and brane-world models \cite{JHEP.1999.010}, the fundamental constants remain uniform across all dimensions but appear effectively constant in the observable $(3+1)$-dimensional world.
+In addition, a field introduced to explain the inflation theory can couple to fundamental constants.
+This field is typically a scalar field, due to its simplicity and its ability to acquire a vacuum expectation value without violating local Lorentz invariance. \cite{RepProgPhys.80.126902}